NethermindEth/starknet-proposals-whisperer/README.md

 The code is deployed to AWS Lambda, Angkor-Production account.

+> The binary is built inside an Amazon Linux 2 Docker container to ensure compatibility with the AWS Lambda environment.

 - AWS Region: us-east-2
 - Runtime: Go 1.x
 - Handler: main